 Five of Swords

 The fifth card in the suit of Swords is the Five of Swords.
 This card is one that you should prepare for if you draw.
-This card can mean conflict and can take you into a time where hard things will happen.
+This card can mean conflict and can take you into a time when hard things will happen.
 This will not be something scary, but it will be hard.
-Don’t worry about things.
+So don’t worry about things.

 The Five of Swords means loss and being in some type of conflict.